What Is The Passive Voice And How To Avoid Using It

 It is almost always better to use the active voice.
 It clarifies who or what is performing the action of the verb on the object.

-How to stop using passive voice in your writing
+How to avoid using passive voice in your writing

 Using the active voice allows a writer to describe people, places, things, and actions in much more detail.